 The next sequence was one of the main battle scenes under a railway bridge.
 This time the third Renegade Dalek, Dalek N4-N3, joined Dalek N5 to battle the four Imperial Daleks.
 As this scene was set prior to the previously taped scenes, the Special Weapons Dalek was not involved.
 The two Renegades were able to repel the four Imperial Daleks and the skirt of Imperial Dalek 4 (or Dalek I4) was used with a SFX top section in a spectacular pyrotechnic shot.
 This was the first of the Imperials to be destroyed.

 The second Imperial Dalek to be hit was Dalek I2.
 This time the full prop was used.
-The gun was removed and a small charge placed in the socket.
+The gun was removed and an SFX version fitted in its place.
+The barrel of the gun was lightweight balsa wood so it would fall out on the detonation of a small charge placed behind it in the socket.
 On cue the charge was set off just leaving minor black charring to the box and shoulder area.
 It is possible to notice that the lower fender stage of Dalek I2 had been damaged and a large hole had appeared.

 The battles at the bridge utilized so many large explosions that car alarms were set off nearby and the Police and Fire Brigade were called in to investigate.

 On 5th April the team moved back to Theed Street to tape the Imperial Dalek attack on the Renegade Daleks at the yard.
 Already the Imperial props were starting to look a little shabby.
 Their paint was easily marked and touch-ups were constantly required.
 The foil areas of the neck frequently became crumpled and needed replacing or straightening.
 By day two the foil iris of Dalek I1 was already missing and one hemisphere was misaligned.
 The lower fender of Dalek I2 had been patched up before the day’s work was complete.